Close Banner

 • Look for ride signage that warns of motion sickness.

-Plan the right stomach contents for the ride.
+Plan the proper stomach contents for each ride.
 I do not like to ride with a very full or very empty stomach.
 Starchy snacks such as pretzels and crackers sit better than greasy or acidic meals.
 Even healthy snacks such as fruits don’t stay down well.
-Rides and alcohol don’t pair well either.
+Rides and alcohol don’t pair well, either.
 Don’t drink and ride.
-If it helps you, take medication.
+If it helps, consider taking over-the-counter or prescribed medication to help alleviate motion sickness.

 Have you tried any remedies that have worked in the past on boats, flights or car trips?
 Bring them along.
 I’d try some of them before you travel.
-Some motion sickness medicines work great for me; however, they do make me very sleepy and a bit removed from the fun.
+Some motion sickness medicines work great for me; however, they do make me very sleepy and somewhat disoriented, which can be a downside.
 I do not want to feel sluggish at Disney World.
 In fact, I need all the energy I can get!
 I’m more of a give-it-a-try-and-close-my-eyes kind of frog.
 But you need to find what works best for you!

 Yacht and Beach Club Resort — Boats

-In terms of medication, if I am going on a boat, meclizine is my medication of choice.
-It works best if taken it the night before.
-It needs time to get into your system.
-Taking it the same day as a park visit does not provide the same effect.
+In terms of medication, if I am going on a boat, Meclizine is my medication of choice.
+Generally, this takes time to get into your system.
+I usually take it an hour before riding.
+However, ALWAYS consult with your doctor to see what's right for you.
 It does cause drowsiness, so look for non-drowsy medications.
 The Dramamine Non-Drowsy formula contains clinically tested ginger doses with natural ginger.
 If you have Benadryl with you for allergies, did you know it can help with motion sickness, as well?
-The non-drowsy antihistamines do not work for motion sickness though.
-Some shops at Disney World carry medicines for sale behind the counter in case you froget to bring your own, but just know that they are often out of Dramamine (at least you know you're not the only froggy dealing with this!).
+Non-drowsy antihistamines do not work for motion sickness, however.
+Some shops at Disney World carry medicines for sale behind the counter in case you froget to bring your own.
+Just know that they are often out of Dramamine (at least you know you're not the only froggy dealing with this!).

 If the over-the-counter options don't do the trick for you, talk to your doctor about prescription medications.
-Scopolamine patches (Transderm Scop) are a prescription medication in the form a patch that you place behind your ear.
+Scopolamine patches (Transderm Scop) are a prescription medication in the form of a patch that you place behind your ear.
 You should apply it at least four hours before you need it.
 You can leave it in place for up to three days.
-Some people experience side effects such as dry mouth, blurred vision or other effects.
-Give it a try for a boat trip or other motion sickness event before you do it at Disney to make sure you are comfortable with the side effects.
+Some people experience side effects such as dry mouth and blurred vision.
+Give it a try on a boat trip or during another motion sickness event before trying it at Disney to ensure you are comfortable with the side effects.
+Note that children should not use Scopolamine patches whatsoever.

-You may find that non-medication options work for you too.
-Try acupressure bands, which put pressure on your wrists to stop nausea.
+You may find that non-medication options work for you as well.
+Try acupressure bands, which apply pressure to your wrists to help alleviate nausea.
 We've seen ads for some pretty high-tech ones that adjust the intensity based on your need.

-Ginger candy or ginger pills work for some, as well as sucking on mints or avoiding caffeinated beverages.
+Ginger candy or ginger pills work for some, as well as sucking on mints and avoiding caffeinated beverages.
 Try taking ginger about 30 minutes before riding.

 First Aid at Orlando Theme Parks

-Overall, it’s best to stay well-hydrated and avoid getting overheated, which is admittedly easier said than done in Florida!
-The tough part about when it happens on rides is that you cannot escape until the ride ends.
+Overall, it’s best to stay well-hydrated and avoid overheating, which is admittedly easier said than done in Florida.
+The tricky part about when motion sickness happens on rides is that you cannot escape until the ride ends.
 Stopping the input can make it go away.
 If a screen or 3D elements are involved, remove the glasses and close your eyes to make it go away.
-Once you exit the ride and have a drink of water or soda, you may recover quickly.
-Others may need to take a trip to First Aid.
+Once you exit the ride and have a drink of water, you may recover quickly.
+Others may need to visit the First Aid station.
 The nurses can work their magic with some over-the-counter medications or a cool compress to the head.
 The First Aid buildings can be found in each park:

 • Near The Crystal Palace in Magic Kingdom